-Limbus vertebrae should be well corticated (sclerotic margin), triangular in shape and occupy the expected location of a normal vertebral body corner, with a smooth and corticated vertebral margin subjacently.
+Limbus vertebrae should be well corticated (sclerotic margin), triangular in shape and occupy the expected location of a normal vertebral body corner, with a smooth subjacent corticated vertebral margin.

 A limbus vertebra of the anterosuperior corner of a single vertebral body in the mid lumbar spine is the most common presentation.
 The anteroinferior and posterinferior corners are seen far less frequently.
 Occasionally it may be seen in the thoracic spine.